dbt-labs/dbt-core/docs/eli64/parsing-vs-compilation-vs-runtime.md

 ### Parsing

-As a user, you write models as SQL + YAML. dbt wants to understand each model as a Python object, defined by an internal data structure.
+As a user, you write models as SQL (or Python!) + YAML.
+For sake of simplicity, we'll mostly consider SQL models ("Jinja-SQL") with additional notes for Python models ("dbt-py") as-needed.

+dbt wants to understand and define each SQL model as an object in an internal data structure.
 It also wants to know its dependencies and configuration (= its place in the DAG). dbt reads your code **for that one model,** and attempts to construct that object, raising a **validation** error if it can’t.

 <details>
 <summary>(Toggle for many more details.)</summary>